JeffMcClintock/GMPI/README.md

 * Supports Instruments, Audio Effects, and MIDI plugins
 * Has a permissive open-source license (No fees, contracts or NDAs)
 * Has cross-platform support
-* MIDI 1.0, MPE and MIDI 2.0 support
+* MIDI 1.0, MPE, and MIDI 2.0 support
-* Thread-safe by default
+* Thread-safe and race-condition-free by default
-* Supports a cross-platform drawing option [GMPI UI](https://github.com/JeffMcClintock/gmpi_ui)
+* Supports an optional cross-platform drawing option [GMPI UI](https://github.com/JeffMcClintock/gmpi_ui)
 * A clean and bloat-free API surface
 * Provides all APIs in pure portable 'C' for maximum compatibility
-* Supports sample-accurate automation, tempo and song-position
+* Supports sample-accurate automation, tempo, and song-position
-* VST3 and AudioUnit adaptors are under development.
+* Supports non-destructive Parameter modulation
 * Supports plugin latency compensation
-* Supports 'silent' buffer optimisations
+* Supports 'silent' buffer optimizations
 * Supports musical timing information
-* Supports polyphonic parameters
 * Plugin meta-data is plain XML
 * Supports 'extensions'.
 It's easy to add new or DAW-specific features
-* Stable, finalized and tested.
+* Stable and tested.
 GMPI has been in active use and refined over 10 years.
+* VST3 and AudioUnit adaptors are under development

 # A clean, simple audio plugin API.

 Other plugin APIs require a lot of confusing 'boilerplate' code in every plugin.
-Below are source-code examples which roughly illustrate how much overhead is required by other formats compared to GMPI.
+Below are source-code examples that roughly illustrate how much overhead other formats require compared to GMPI.
 The plugins are all simple gain plugins.

 <img src="Docs/plugin_api_complexity.png" width="260"/>